-Neuro-Inclusive Communication Training
+Neuro-Inclusive Communication Training Workshop

 As an autistic adult with ADHD, I understand firsthand the challenges that neurodivergent individuals face in everyday interactions.
-This training is designed to equip employees—whether in customer service, healthcare, or law enforcement—with the skills to communicate effectively and empathetically with people who may have different neurological profiles, including autism, ADHD, sensory processing differences, and more.
+This workshop is designed to equip employees—whether in customer service, healthcare, or law enforcement—with the skills to communicate effectively and empathetically with people who may have different neurological profiles, including autism, ADHD, sensory processing differences, and more.

 What to Expect: